 Gross rental yield for Zurich: 3.0% annually based on average rent vs. buy prices.

-While Lex Koller restricts non-resident foreign nationals from purchasing residential property, those holding a Swiss B or C permit generally have the same purchasing rights as Swiss citizens for their primary residence.
+Under the Lex Koller legislation, non-resident foreigners face significant restrictions on purchasing residential property in Zurich; however, those with a B or C permit generally have the same purchasing rights as Swiss citizens.